bgtdevhub/aqi-arcgis-synchronizer/README.md

 const featureServerUrl = 'xx';
 ```

-### API Subscription in EPA Portal
+### Accessing EPA API using API Key

-All API called to EPA required us to provide API key, therefore we need to firstly register and subscribe to the product via https://portal.api.epa.vic.gov.au/.
+As mention above, all API called to EPA required us to provide API key, therefore we need to firstly register and subscribe to the product via https://portal.api.epa.vic.gov.au/.

 Then, in [/routes/routes.js](/routes/routes.js) assign that API key to the variable